What is FINRA's Litigation Process?

 Note: Most investors are required to resolve disputes against their broker/brokerage firm through FINRA’s process because they signed a customer agreement stipulating mandatory arbitration.
 A mandatory arbitration provision will (generally) be enforced by state and federal courts.
 However, if no such agreement was signed, an investor could pursue securities litigation as an alternative.

-“FINRA is a very specific, nuanced area, so I think that it’s incredibly important to have someone who has experience in that area, and not just reach out to anybody who just does litigation and may have engaged in the arbitration process in the course of their years of practice,” Dayhoff says of legal advice.
+“FINRA is a very specific, nuanced area, so I think that it’s incredibly important to have someone who has experience in that area, [such as a securities lawyer], and not just reach out to anybody who just does litigation and may have engaged in the arbitration process in the course of their years of practice,” Dayhoff says of legal advice.